Government and NHS Advice

 We are doing everything we can to help our members and the local community but we cannot replace the expertise of health care professionals.

-We are running a helpline Mon-Friday for anyone self-isolating or shielding who needs extra support from their community.
+We have been running a helpline for anyone self-isolating or shielding who needs extra support from their community and to signpost residents to wider specialist support services.

-These brilliant people are helping with occasional shopping, collecting prescriptions, and phone support for those feeling lonely!
+We have been coordinating the volunteer response team in Filton, which included 110 volunteers!
+These brilliant people have been helping with occasional shopping, collecting prescriptions, and phone support for those feeling lonely or self-isolating!